rail5/liesel/README.md

 - libfontconfig1 (Package: **libfontconfig1-dev**)

-- PoDoFo 0.9.6 (Recommended to **compile from source**.
+- PoDoFo >= 0.9.6 (Package: **libpodofo-dev**) (Recommended to compile from source.
 This repository includes an optional pre-compiled **libpodofo.a** static library if you want it (the libpodofo-dev package does not include this library, though compiling from source will build it for you))

 ## Building